With over 170 years of engineering excellence, YOU can depend on Badger Industries for a quality product that stands the test of time!

 Flowline Corporation purchased the company as an affiliate during 1969, formed a separate company and began manufacturing the product line under a new corporate identity: Badger Expansion Joint Company.

-In 1987, Badger was acquired by Markovitz Enterprises, Inc., the name was changed to "Badger Industries" and we moved our operations from New Castle to a renovated 72,000 square foot manufacturing facility in Zelienople, Pennsylvania, approximately twenty five miles north of Pittsburgh.
+In 1987 the assets of Badger were acquired by Markovitz Enterprises, Inc., the name was changed to "Badger Industries" and we moved our operations from New Castle to a renovated 72,000 square foot manufacturing facility in Zelienople, Pennsylvania, approximately twenty five miles north of Pittsburgh.